hashicorp/nomad/website/source/docs/job-specification/service.html.md

   stanza.
 If a port value was declared on the `service`, this will inherit from that value if not supplied.
 If supplied, this value takes precedence over the `service.port` value.
 This is useful for services which operate on multiple ports.
-Checks will *always use the host IP and ports*.
+Checks will use the host IP and ports by default.
+In Nomad 0.7.1 or later numeric ports may be used if `address_mode="driver"` is set on the check.

 - `protocol` `(string: "http")` - Specifies the protocol for the http-based health checks.
 Valid options are `http` and `https`.